qiskit-community/qiskit-experiments/docs/GUIDELINES.md

 Qiskit Experiments documentation is split into four sections:

 - Tutorials for learning the package from the ground up
-- How-to recipes for solving specific problems
+- How-to guides for solving specific problems
-- Experiment guides for information on specific experiments
+- Experiment manuals for information on specific experiments
 - API reference for technical documentation

 All documentation is written in reStructuredText format and then built into formatted